Francesco149/gopher/blog/000002-linux-fitgirl-extract.md

 UPDATE: I have now made a script that automates the process [here](https://github.com/Francesco149/protonfit) feel free to keep reading to see how I found the problem and how it works under the hood

+UPDATE: the cmd patches are now upstreamed in wine 5.17 thanks to whyhahm's help

 let's try to extract and decompile manually with http://innounp.sourceforge.net/

     wine innounp.exe -x -m -dextracted ./setup.exe